GETTING HERITAGE RESTORATION RIGHT

 Too often bricks chosen for heritage restoration only consider colour.
 Here is a graphic example of how such a decision leads to an inappropriate brick (left) that ultimately diminishes the appeal of both the addition (left) and the original (right) historical architecture.

 SPECIALIST HERITAGE BRICKS

-We offer a genuine handmade sandstock (middle) replicating both the size, colour and texture of original handmade bricks (unlike the imitations to the left and right).
+We offer a genuine handmade sandstock (middle) replicating both the size, colour and texture of original handmade bricks (unlike the imitations to the left and right), perfect for heritage restoration.

 HERITAGE SANDSTOCK BRICKS

-Heritage restoration requires the right products to do it right.
+Heritage restoration requires the right products to achieve a seamless integration.
 We make a genuine sandstock brick, by this we mean it is made using the sandstruck process in which a clot of clay is hand pressed into a mould dusted by fine sand.
 Quite simply, if it is not made in this way it's not a sandstock brick and is inappropriate for heritage applications requiring sandstock bricks.
 The result is a brick with characteristic elephant skin creasing.
 We offer standard sizes of 68mm and 65mm but can also make custom sizes.

 Plinth stretcher featuring a chamfered face at a 45° angle.
 Plinth stretchers are used for detailing work, sills, creating plinths or making changes in the depth of a wall.